 Galleria Vittorio Emanuele II

 After visiting the Duomo you can head over to the nearby Galeria Vittorio and it is one of the oldest shopping centres (or emporiums rather) in the world.
 The building itself is extremely beautiful with marble floors, mosaics and glass domed ceilings.
+There is a mosaic of a bull here that is said to bring good luck if you spin around on one foot on his lower regions!
+The tiles at this point are replaced very frequently as a huge number of tourists do this and the tiles simply wear away.

 Eat traditional Milanese

 We always associate Italian food with pasta and pizza, but these dishes are more prominent in the southern parts of Italy.
 In Milan, you can certainly get these, but the Milanese eat much differently to those in the south.
 For example the dishes are more based on rice and polenta (and also pasta), but they eat soups and a number of braised meats.
 This diet is also influenced by the high mountains of the area and the Swiss border, which means some great mountain cheeses too.
+This is a great opportunity to go and eat something traditional in a restaurant or at home with one of your new friends!

 Everyone knows that Milan is perhaps the shopping capital of Europe and going there is not something that will disappoint.
 There are quite literally shops everywhere and we can all understand why the Italians are some of the most fashionable people on the planet with a huge number of clothing, jewellery, shoe and accessory shops.
 All you need to do is walk around, there is no doubt that you will find something to suit your needs!
+Think Gucci, Prada, Louis Vuitton and much more.
+You will also notice that the Italians are also shopping and have a shopping bag in their hand at all times in Milan!